 HOW TO CARE FOR YOUR PRODUCT

 All Miglas timber products are coated with an acrylic wood sealer.
-This treatment provides only a temporary protection of the timber for a period of 4 to 6 weeks.
-A quality timber finish or paint system must be applied to the timber following the relevant manufacturers specification and the finish applied to all surfaces and edges.
+This treatment only provides temporary protection of the timber for a period of 4 to 6 weeks.
+A quality timber finish or paint system must be applied to the timber following the relevant manufacturers' specifications and the finish applied to all surfaces and edges.
 This surface finish coating should then be maintained in good condition on both internal and any external faces.
-This can be achieved by regular cleaning with no abrasive cleaners and re-coating if the finish deteriorates.
+This can be achieved by regular cleaning with non-abrasive cleaners and re-coating if the finish deteriorates.
 We do not recommend the use of mild steel fasteners as these can result in permanent stains on the timber.
 Please refer to the care and maintenance instructions from the relevant coating manufacturer for detailed instructions on the care of your finish.

 It is recommended that the glass be protected from contamination by building materials and methods during the storage and construction as this will greatly simplify the glass cleaning at the end of the project.
-If the glass is not protected during the construction it should be cleaned frequently during construction.
-Glass should be cleaned by only using cleaning materials which are free from grit, dust and debris (to avoid scratching and marking of the glass surface).
-Only mild detergents and cleaning solutions which are recommended for cleaning of glass should be used.
-High performance glass, coated and toughened glass require special care and we recommend that the detailed instructions of the glass manufacturer be followed.
-We can supply the copies of the manufacturer’s information or a link to the manufacturer’s website for more detailed instruction.
+If the glass is not protected during the construction it should be cleaned frequently.
+Glass should be cleaned by only using cleaning materials that are free from grit, dust, and debris (to avoid scratching and marking of the glass surface).
+Only mild detergents and cleaning solutions that are recommended for cleaning glass should be used.
+High-performance glass, coated and toughened glass require special care and we recommend that the detailed instructions of the glass manufacturer be followed.
+We can supply copies of the manufacturer’s information or a link to the manufacturer’s website for more detailed instruction.